Citrix SD-WAN Orchestrator for On-premises allows you to configure the appliance settings, at the site level and push it to the remote appliances.

 The Ethernet Interface status section displays the connectivity status of the ethernet ports, Interface type, MAC address, auto negotiate, and the duplex setting information.
 To view the ethernet interface settings, at the site level, navigate to Configuration > Appliance Settings > Ethernet Interface Settings.
 The ports that are administratively down are indicated in red color.

-This setting is currently available in read-only mode on the Citrix SD-WAN Orchestrator service UI.
+This setting is currently available in read-only mode on the Citrix SD-WAN Orchestrator for On-premises UI.
 If you want to modify the Ethernet Interface settings, you can do so by using the new user interface for SD-WAN appliances.

 In this article